Introduction of 323 BNS

 BNS Section 323 addresses fraudulent or dishonest actions involving property.
 It penalizes individuals who remove, conceal, or assist in the removal or concealment of property, or fraudulently relinquish claims or demands to which they are entitled.
 This section ensures that no person unlawfully obstructs legal claims or ownership rights.

-1. Removal or Concealment of Property
+1. Meaning of Dishonest Removal or Concealment of Property

 2. Assisting in Fraudulent Actions